mohocp/nifi-examples-with-docker/README.md

 ## Information
 The description for each process in both workflows as the following
 ### Convert CSV to JSON
-The following processes used to achive the JOB <br>
+The following processes used to achieve the JOB <br>
 * **GetFile Process** used to get file from the data directory
 * **SplitRecord** used to spearte each record to spearted FileFlow
   - **CSVReader** service used for parsing the incoming data.